In This Article

 What Jewelry Material Is Used for a Belly Button Piercing?

-- Surgical Steel: “Surgical stainless steel is usually the safest type of metal for a piercing due to its low irritant or allergic sensitizing potential,” says Dozier.
-The downside to this metal, however, is that it does have nickel in it, and according to Dozier, its presence is a common cause of contact dermatitis.
+- Implant-Grade Stainless Steel: “[Implant-grade] stainless steel is usually the safest type of metal for a piercing due to its low irritant or allergic sensitizing potential,” says Dozier.

 - Titanium: If you’d rather avoid the potential negative affects of surgical steel or if you know you’re allergic to nickel, medical-grade titanium is your best bet.
 It’s basically exactly the same as surgical steel, albeit lighter and without nickel.

 - Gold: If you’re more of a gold person for the general aesthetic and look, feel free to choose that metal for your new piercing.
-However, know that it does contain nickel.
 Also, make sure it’s at least 14 karats, as anything less than that is too soft and unsafe for the body.